KNOWLEDGE AND THE KNOWER—

 1. What, if anything, counts as knowledge here?

-2. How is knowledge physically represented or encoded here?
+2. How is knowledge and/or information physically represented or encoded here?

 3. To what extent is a conscious knowing subject involved here?